 SCC are more strongly related to cumulative UVR than any other skin cancer.

 UVR and sun sensitive skin account for the vast majority of SCC.
-There are however a number of other rarer causes discussed below.
+There are however a number of other rarer causes further discussed below.

 SCC are both invasive and capable of metastasising and therefore of causing death.
 The mortality rate is ~0.5/100,000.